bachZSN/multi-paradigm-path-planning/README.md

 # Multi-Paradigm Path Planning

-A comparative study of search, diffusion, and constraint-based path planning on shared grid-world environments with elevation terrain.
+A comparative study of classic search and diffusion-guided planning on shared grid-world environments with elevation terrain.

+This repo contains:

+- Baselines: BFS, Dijkstra, A*
+- Grid diffusion: predict a 2D path confidence heatmap, then refine with a terrain-aware shortest-path search
+- Coordinate diffusion: predict a continuous waypoint trajectory, then refine to a valid grid path

 ## Project Structure